 I decided to walk back through some of the rougher neighbourhoods, and I promise you, some of them are really bad.
 People walking around with shopping trolleys full of possessions.
 Even after a few days, I found the open hard drug use really strange, police were watching and doing nothing as people of all ages and colours were injecting themselves on the side of roads.
 I understand that the city is both liberal in its drug use and its dealings with the homeless, and I'm sure there are organisations looking into the issues there, but there's a lot of people I walked past that I thought would surprise me if they lived more than a few more years.

 In the evening I headed to Fisherman's Wharf to meet an old family friend.
 I hadn't met him before, but he was close with my dad before he passed away.
+The Fisherman's Wharf area feels like a giant tourist trap, but there are pockets of beauty and certainly the walk along the pier is a good one.
 We had a very friendly chat for an hour or so before I met my friend and we caught a ferry to Sausalito.
-The city is a fairly small settlement on the northern side of the Golden Gate Bridge and to get to there you sail right past Alcatraz Island, home of the famous prison.
-To do a tour of Alcatraz Island, you have to book fairly early in advance, I didn't, but the ferry took us fairly close to island - at least close enough to see some of the buildings.
-The whole place looked a little eerie.
+The city is a fairly small settlement on the northern side of the Golden Gate Bridge.

 Now I'm sure at a certain age, I would have liked the charm of Sausalito, but at this age both me and my friend took a quick look, a 5 minute walk and decided it wasn't for us.
 The whole place was just very small and very quiet and we quickly hopped back onto a return ferry into the city.
 We decided to visit another rooftop bar in the city.
 San Francisco doesn't have as many rooftop bars as New York, in fact, I'd a hazard a guess that it's less than London too, but the ones I visited were very cool.
 After the Marriot on the first day, we decided to go to the Top of the Mark, a rooftop bar with panoramic views on top of Nob Hill, one of the tallest hills in the city.
 As I mentioned earlier, the views from San Franciscan rooftops are unique, its a fairly dusty and foggy city which gives the landscape a bit of mystique.
 As the evening turned to night, the lack of large well known landmarks meant that I was looking at a mass of lights, although the Bay Bridge looked fantastic lit up.